yilmazuur/TwitterRobot/README.md

 # TwitterRobot

-This application can be used for following or unfollowing 500-1000 people.
+This application can be used for following or unfollowing 500-1000 people at a time.
 You should give a twitter name that contains people(as follower) you want to follow.
 Assume there is a popular account named "AccA" related to your account "AccB" somehow.
 If you want followers of AccA to follow your account AccB too, you can poke them by following them for a while.
 You should give name of the AccA in middle textbox and then click "follower sayısı" button.